 - aid students/graduates in their initial job placement,

-- teach and perform research applicable to the practice of counseling, and
+- teach and perform research applicable to the practice of counseling, counselor education and supervision,

 - aid students in understanding the diversity of views and cultures within our profession and the environment in which counselors practice.

-The Department of Counseling also has a mission within the Kasiska Division of Health Sciences, to represent the mental health perspective within Division and to consult with Division faculty and departments in encouraging a holistic perspective toward health care services.
+The Department of Counseling also has a mission within the Kasiska Division of Health Sciences, College of Health Professions, which is to represent the mental health perspective within Division and to consult with Division faculty and departments encouraging a holistic perspective for health care services.